-The Narendra Modi-led government waived off critical provisions for anti-corruption penalties as well as overruled financial advisers’ recommendations for an escrow account
+The Narendra Modi-led government waived off critical provisions for anti-corruption penalties as well as overruled financial advisers’ recommendations for an escrow account for the Prime Minister’s Office (PMO), days before the signing of the Rafale deal between India and France, The Hindu reported.

 On February 8, The Hindu published an article on how the defence ministry had raised strong objections against the “parallel discussions” between the Prime Minister’s Office and its French counterpart on the Rs 58,000 crore Rafale fighter jet deal.